-Dr. Lee was assistant clinical professor in the Department of OB/Gyn Division of Reproductive Endocrinology and Infertility UC Irvine College of Medicine from 1997 to 1999, and currently volunteers as a faculty assistant clinical professor in the Department of OB/Gyn.
+Dr. Lee was an assistant clinical professor in the Department of Ob/Gyn Division of Reproductive Endocrinology and Infertility UC Irvine College of Medicine from 1997 to 1999 and currently volunteers as a faculty assistant clinical professor in the Department of OB/GYN.
 He is a member of the American College of Obstetricians and Gynecologists, American Society of Reproductive Medicine, Pacific Coast Fertility Society, and Society for Assisted Reproductive Technology.
 He has been published in Fertility & Sterility, Journal of Perinatology, and RESOLVE of Orange County Quarterly.

 When did you first decide to become a doctor?
 Why?

 During college, I switched from being a journalism major to a pre-med psychology major.
 I was given some wise advice that the best way to use your time and energy during your student years is to acquire skills that enable you to directly help another person and to help them so much that they are eager to directly and voluntarily pay you for your efforts.
 I feel fortunate for having learned that so early.
 So few careers actually fit that definition.

 How/why did you choose the medical school you attended?

 I grew up in the Midwest, but the idea of coming to California sounded very tempting.
 Also, the tuition at the state schools (after one establishes state residency) was very reasonable.